intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * As the stream representative for the Independent stream, the Independent Submissions Editor (ISE) {{RFC8730}} or other person appointed by the ISE
-* The RFC Series Consulting Editor, in effect representing the Editorial Stream
+* The RFC Series Consulting Editor

 If and when a new stream is created, the document that creates the stream shall specify if a voting member representing